johnPa02/sesame_csm_openai/README.md

 # CSM-1B TTS API

 An OpenAI-compatible Text-to-Speech API that harnesses the power of Sesame's Conversational Speech Model (CSM-1B).
-This API allows you to generate high-quality speech from text using a variety of consistent voices, compatible with systems like OpenWebUI, ChatBot UI, and any platform that supports the OpenAI TTS API format.
+This API allows you to generate high-quality speech from text using a variety of consistent voices, compatible with systems like OpenWebUI, and any platform that supports the OpenAI TTS API format.

 ## Features